Page contents

 If you try to reduce your wealth on purpose to avoid paying for care, known as deprivation of assets, your council may refuse to provide any type of financial support.

-What you need for a financial assessment
+What do you need for a financial assessment?

 To make the assessment as smooth as possible and to ensure that you receive the correct amount of support you are entitled to, make sure you have all the information at hand when the financial offer visits.